MrWilsonXu/WilsonDiary/README.md

 # WilsonDiary
-This is Wilson's word diary
+This is Wilson's work diary, especially daily prolems at work!